Ojas2217/NetNote/README.md

 # NetNote

-NetNote is a distributed Note Taking application made as a part of the CSE1105 course at TU Delft.
+NetNote is a Note Taking application made as a part of the CSE1105 course at TU Delft.
 It Uses JavaFX for the Frontend and SpringBoot for the backend.

 **Table Of Contents**\
 [Installation](#installation-and-usage)\